team2485/prestige-rankings/README.md

 # prestige-rankings
-Used to approximate the relative experience and accomplishments of teams for the interface
+Will be used in the picklist to automatically rank teams by historical relative experience and accomplishments.

+Utilizes the Blue Alliance API.